Education of Children in Care and Previously Looked After Children

 11.1 Fixed term exclusions

-The school will communicate the reasons for the exclusion to the carer and the social worker.
+The school will communicate the reasons for the exclusion to the residential staff/carer and the social worker.
 Whoever is the most appropriate one to do so will discuss this with the child.
 The social worker should inform the parents, if appropriate.

 The social worker, in consultation with the child and parents, must seek advice as to whether to appeal against the decision to exclude the child.